Clifford the Big Red Dog (2000 TV series): Production

-The series was produced by Mike Young Productions and Scholastic Studios, with animation produced by Hong Ying Universe Company Limited in Taipei, Taiwan and Hosem Animation Studio, a Shanghai-based outlet in China who did the uncredited work.
+The series was produced by Mike Young Productions and Scholastic Entertainment, with animation produced by Hong Ying Universe Company Limited in Taipei, Taiwan and Hosem Animation Studio, a Shanghai-based outlet in China who did the uncredited work.

 Setting

 The TV series takes place in the fictional island of Birdwell Island, where Clifford lives.
-The name is inspired by Norman Bridwell, the author of the books (who otherwise was not involved in the production of the series) but the letters I and R are switched.
+The name is inspired by Norman Bridwell, the author of the books (who otherwise was not involved in the production of the series) but the letters I and R are swapped.
 Birdwell Island was inspired by Martha's Vineyard in Massachusetts, where Bridwell lived.

-Emily Elizabeth used to live in an apartment in New York City, but she moved away with her parents and Clifford to Birdwell Island because Caroline told her that a small apartment is no place for a big dog like Clifford.
+Emily Elizabeth used to live in an apartment in New York City, but she moved away with her parents and Clifford to Birdwell Island because her mother told her that a small apartment is no place for a big dog like Clifford.

 Format

-The series has at least 4 segments in the show.
+The series has at least four segments in the show.